 1. Introduction: Data, Analytics, Ontologies, Text Mining, and ATE

 2. Linguistic and Statistical Methods and Metrics for ATE

 3. ATE Workflow: Phases and Tools

 5. Ontology Learning from Texts using OntoElect

 The course dates are May 31 – June 2.
 The classes will go whole days, starting from morning until 18:00.

 The personal motivation statement and previous background in Data Science are counted for the participant selection process.
-The application deadline is 20th of May.
-The application results will be announced no later than 23rd of May.
+The application deadline is 20th of May

 Please pay attention that the organizers could close the application earlier in case there will be enough requests to fill all free spaces in a class.
 Also, the organizers could ask for the additional interview with the applicants to clarify the aspects of their application and/or check prerequisites knowledge.